teabranch/amazon-chat-completions-server/docs/api-reference.md

 ---

-This API reference provides complete documentation for all endpoints.
+This API reference provides complete documentation for the unified endpoint.
 For interactive testing, visit `/docs` when the server is running.